wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-setup-tomcat7-linux.md

 -	How to prepare the virtual machine for tomcat7.
 -	How to install tomcat7.

 It is assumed that the reader already has an Azure subscription.
-If not you can sign up for a <!-- keep by customization: begin --> 1rmb <!-- keep by customization: end --> trial at <!-- deleted by customization [http://azure.microsoft.com](http://azure.microsoft.com) --><!-- keep by customization: begin --> [http://windowsazure.cn](http://windowsazure.cn) <!-- keep by customization: end -->.
-If you have an MSDN subscription <!-- deleted by customization, see [Windows Azure Special Pricing: MSDN, MPN, and Bizspark Benefits](/pricing/member-offers/msdn-benefits/?c=14-39) -->.
-To learn more about Azure, see [What is Azure?](http://azure.microsoft.com/overview/what-is-azure/).
+If not you can sign up for a  1rmb  trial at  [http://azure.microsoft.com](https://azure.microsoft.com/)  [http://windowsazure.cn](http://windowsazure.cn) .
+If you have an MSDN subscription , see [Azure Special Pricing: MSDN, MPN, and Bizspark Benefits](https://azure.microsoft.com/pricing/member-offers/msdn-benefits/?c=14-39) .
+To learn more about Azure, see [What is Azure?](https://azure.microsoft.com/overview/what-is-azure/).

 This topic assumes that you have basic working knowledge of tomcat and Linux.